venysssssssssss/AwsOverview/AWS API Gateway.md

   - Pass configuration parameters to AWS Lambda through mapping templates.
 - Stage variables are passed to the "context" object in AWS Lambda.

 ## 6.1.
-API Gateway Stage Variables & Lambda Aliases
+Stage Variables & Lambda Aliases

 - We create a stage variable to indicate the corresponding Lambda alias.
 - Our API gateway will automatically invoke the right Lambda function!

 ![API Gateway Stage Variables and Lambda Aliases](/Images/APIGatewayStageVariablesAndLambdaAliases.png)

-# 7. API Gateway – Canary Deployment
+# 7. Canary Deployment

 - Possibility to enable canary deployments for any stage (usually prod).
 - Choose the % of traffic the canary channel receives.